Software Supply Chain Configuration the Newest Trend

 According to Fireeye, the firm who discovered the ‘backdoor’ Supply Chain hack:

-It was obvious, something went very wrong with the creation of that .dll.
-I don’t pretend to fully understand how this breach occurred.
-But I do understand the build process and have been talking about the potential of these types of breaches for over 25 years.
+It was obvious something went very wrong with the creation of that .dll.
+I don’t pretend to understand fully how this breach occurred.
+However I understand the build process and have been discussing the potential of these types of breaches for over 25 years.

 Software Supply Chain and the Build

-There has always been big security gaps and vulnerabilities in our most basic software development practice – the compile/link process.
-Most build processes are imperatively defined using an Ant, Make or Maven script.
+There have always been big security gaps and vulnerabilities in our most basic software development practice – the compile/link process.
+Most build processes are imperatively defined using an Ant, Make, or Maven script.
 Each time the build runs, it rebuilds all the binaries, even if the corresponding source code has not changed.

 This may not have caused the SolarWinds attack, but it could have.
-Once the hackers have gotten pass the firewall, they can then find the build directory, read through the build scripts, and identify the perfect piece of code to update with their ‘bad function.’
-The next time the build runs, a ‘clean all’ recompiles everything and like magic, a SUNBURST is created.
+Once the hackers have gotten past the firewall, they can then find the build directory, read through the build scripts, and identify the perfect piece of code to update with their ‘bad function.’
+The next time the build runs, a ‘clean all’ recompiles everything, and like magic, a SUNBURST is created.

 I realize that I am simplifying the overall problem in this case.
 But it is a good example of the basic Software Supply Chain practice and how potentially vulnerable our processes are.

-The time is now to carefully think about how we manage our ‘raw materials’ and overall supply chain.
+It is time to carefully think about managing our ‘raw materials’ and overall supply chain.
 I’m guessing that most monolithic practices will not see much change.
 It is too costly and impactful to re-write hundreds of CI pipelines.
-But that does not mean we can’t solve the supply chain puzzle as we shift into cloud native development in a microservice architecture.
+But that does not mean we can’t solve the supply chain puzzle as we shift into cloud-native development in a decoupled architecture.

-In a microservice application, we need to begin thinking about what the supply chain looks like.
+In a decoupled application, we need to begin thinking about the supply chain.
 How do we track ‘raw materials’ that are now in the form of hundreds of small ‘bounded context’ functions?
-The good news is there is an emerging microservice catalog market that can be part of the supply chain solution.
-A microservice catalog like DeployHub can track versions of services to versions of their consuming applications.
+The good news is that an emerging software supply chain management catalog market can be part of the supply chain solution.
+A software supply chain management catalog, like DeployHub Pro, can track versions of services to versions of their consuming applications.
 Your new Software Bill of Material report will have two levels.
-First an SBOM for the microservice.
+First, an SBOM for the microservice.
 The second level is aggregating this data at an application level.
 Remember, in this new architecture a full build is not done.

-Important to understand is microservices are naturally ‘incremental’ and are independently built, packaged and deployed.
+It is important to understand that decoupled components are naturally ‘incremental’ and are independently built, packaged, and deployed.
 Managing these small services opens the door to more closely auditing their source code before they are released.
-As we shift from monolithic development to microservices, we have an opportunity incorporate supply chain and configuration management best practices.
-This includes being able to carefully audit the code before a release is done.
-And remember we must do this as fast as possible.
+As we shift from monolithic development to decoupled architectures, we have an opportunity to incorporate supply chain and configuration management best practices.
+This includes being able to audit the code carefully before a release is done.
+And remember, we must do this as fast as possible.
 It sounds like a big task, but well worth the effort.
 Collectively we will find the answers as we explore new ways to manage our DevOps pipeline and incorporate configuration management and DevSecOps principles.

 About the Author:

 Tracy Ragan is CEO and Co-Founder of DeployHub.
-She is expert in software configuration management and pipeline practices with a hyper focus on microservices.
+She is an expert in software configuration management and pipeline practices with a hyper-focus on software supply chain security.
 She currently serves as a board member of the Continuous Delivery Foundation (CDF) and is the Executive Director of the Ortelius Open Source Project incubating at the CDF.
-Tracy often speaks at Industry conferences such as DevOps World and CDCon.
+Tracy often speaks at industry conferences such as DevOps World and CDCon.
 She was recognized by TechBeacon as one of the top 100 DevOps visionaries in 2020.